Maceuh (MH625v)

 Glyph or Iconographic Image Description:

-This black-line drawing of the simplex glyph for the personal name Maceuh ("Dancer") is attested here as a man's name.
-It involves simply adding a feather to the top and back of the tribute payer's head.
+This black-line drawing of the simplex glyph for the personal name Maceuh (perhaps "Something Obtained through Merit") is attested here as a man's name.
+It involves simply adding a feather to the top and back of the tribute payer's head himself.
 The curvy, spiky feather is attached with a white clip or a tie.
-An additional head is not included.
-The feather calls to mind "dancer" (maceuh), the man's name, but not necessarily his occupation.
+The feather calls to mind the verb "to dance" (macehua), which is close to the man's name.
+But maceuhtli (closer to his name) refers to something obtained through merit.
+Perhaps this person had a difficult birth and his mother was valiant.
+If so, then the feather that suggests the verb "to dance" is a phonetic complement.
+To be able to wear a feather could also be a sign of merit.

 Description, Credit: